Trackunit/developer-hub/sdk-docs/iris-app-sdk-functions/running-the-iris-app-sdk.md

 >
 > This is a beta version and subject to change without notice.

-1. Use the npx nx run my-first-app:serve command to prepare the Iris App SDK for local testing.
+1. Use the `nx run my-first-app:serve` command to prepare the Iris App SDK for local testing.

 ```
-npx nx run my-first-app:serve
+nx run my-first-app:serve
 ```